abdulmateentechbits/react-native-background-downloader-plus/README.md

 You can find the original project at [Original Project Repository](link-to-original-repository), which was developed by Elad Gil.

 ## Description
 This updated version of the project, maintained by Abdul Mateen, addresses critical dependency issues that were causing the project to fail on Android.
 Major dependencies have been updated, resulting in a perfectly functional project on the Android platform.
-Additionally, [mention any other improvements or fixes you've made to the project if applicable].

 ## License